Skip to main content

 Education: Universtity of Washington, PhD.
 Learning Sciences

-Favorite place in Seattle: Mox Boarding House.
+Favorite place in Seattle: Any natural area!

 Blake Konrady